frankvogt/vcf2gwas/vcf2gwas/README.md

 ```

 The available options will be elucidated in the next section.
-In the notebook, detailed instructions on how to run vcf2gwas and its available options can be viewed.
+In the [manual](MANUAL.md), detailed instructions on how to run vcf2gwas and its available options can be viewed.

 ### Available Options:
 #### File affiliated options: